A. Doing good to please God.

 a.
 Do not lay up for yourselves treasures on earth: The ancient Greek more literally says do not treasure for yourself treasures on earth.
 The idea is that earthly treasure is temporary and fading away (where moth and rust destroy and where thieves break in and steal), but heavenly treasure is secure.

 i.
-The issue isn’t that earthly treasures are intrinsically bad; but they are of no ultimate value either.
-If this is the case, then it is wrong for the disciple of Jesus to dedicate their lives to continually expanding their earthly treasures.
+The issue isn't that earthly treasures are intrinsically bad, but they are of no ultimate value either.
+If this is the case, then it is wrong for the disciple of Jesus to dedicate his life to continually expanding his earthly treasures.

 iii.
 "The Master does not say it is wrong to possess earthly treasure.
 He does say it is wrong to lay it up for self.
 We are to hold it as stewards."
 (Morgan)

 b.
 But lay up for yourselves treasures in heaven: In contrast, heavenly treasures are everlasting and incorruptible.
 Treasures in heaven give enjoyment now, in the contentment and sense of well-being that comes from being a giver.
 But their ultimate enjoyment comes on the other side of eternity.

 i.
 It has been wisely observed that a moving truck full of possessions never follows a hearse.
 Every thing one might take with them to the world beyond is left behind.
 The pharaohs of Egypt were buried with gold and treasures to take into the afterlife, but they left it all behind.
 Even further, though gold is a precious thing on earth, God uses it to pave the streets of heaven.